 The CAR T center will want to know the status of your health insurance before you start treatment.
+If you have insurance, start the claims process early, as it may take time to evaluate the medical records and approve the payment.
-If you don't have a health plan, contact CSC's Helpline at 844-792-6517 or go to www.CancerSupportCommunity.org/

-Cost and see pages 4-5 in our Frankly
+If you don't have a health plan, contact CSC's Helpline at 844-792-6517 or go to www.CancerSupportCommunity.org/Cost and see pages 4-5 in our Frankly Speaking About Cancer: Coping with the Cost of Care book.
+If you have Medicare or private health insurance, it is important to learn about the specifics of your policy.
+Call the phone number on your insurance card and ask them to explain what they would cover.
+Ask your insurer if travel and lodging support is provided.

-Frankly

-Frank